 Overlooked by most Christmas Jewelry Collectors, the hand worked Sterling Silver Taxco Christmas pin is on another level.
 Some designs inlaid with Abalone Shell, Turquoise or other semi-precious gems.
 While Taxco jewelry, in general, is quickly rising in price, pieces can still be found for a reasonable price.
 Ranging anywhere between $20 and $200.

 One drawback to collecting Taxco Christmas jewelry is its scarcity.
 Recognized mostly for their Pre-Columbian style, Taxco Silver Artist generally follow three traditional themes.

-The natural world has always played a large role in Native Mexican culture, which is reflected in Taxco jewelry. imagery of Animals, Birds, Reptiles, Insects, and Plants are often worked into the Silver of Taxco Jewelry.
-The Jaguar considered a powerful image of ferocity, strength and valor.
+The natural world has always played a large role in Native Mexican culture, which is reflected in Taxco jewelry. the imagery of Animals, Birds, Reptiles, Insects, and Plants are often worked into the Silver of Taxco Jewelry.
+The Jaguar considered a powerful image of ferocity, strength, and valor.

 - and Artistic Movements